-- 7.3.1.1.
-Qualifying Phase (Time Trials) - The start command for a free start qualification run is: "On Your Marks" followed by "Ready" - The skater must start their run within 5 sec after the start command "Ready", or they will be subjected to a false start warning.
+7.3.1.1.
+Qualifying Phase (Time Trials)

+- The start command for a free start qualification run is: "On Your Marks" followed by "Ready" - The skater must start their run within 5 sec after the start command "Ready", or they will be subjected to a false start warning.
 In the case of two consecutive false starts, the run is declared void. - The skater's front foot must be within the starting box (40cm x 2m) and no part of it, wheels included, should touch the front and back starting lines.
 Parts of the back foot may touch the back starting line.
 Both skates and parts of these must touch the ground.
 The first movement forward of the skate must pass the starting line.
 The oscillation of the skater's body is allowed.
+Time starts when any part of skaters' body crosses the gate beam.